D

 Product Portfolio:

-• Management and administrative services are provided to 52 outpatient dialysis centers in which DaVita Inc. holds a noncontrolling interest or which are wholly-owned by third parties.
+• Management services for 52 outpatient dialysis centers (noncontrolling interest or wholly-owned by third parties)

 Market Dynamics: